Russian jokes: Bogatyrs

+Armenian Radio

+A large number of Russian jokes begin with the words "The Armenian Radio was asked a question..."
+The answer from the Armenian Radio always turns out to be unexpected and discouraging.

 Animals

-Jokes set in the animal kingdom also feature characters, which draw their roots in the old Slavic fairy tales, where animals are portrayed as sapient beings with a stereotypical behavior, such as the violent Wolf; the sneaky Fox; the cocky, cowardly Hare; the strong, simple-minded Bear; the multi-dimensional Hedgehog; and the Lion, king of the animal kingdom.
+Jokes set in the animal kingdom also feature characters rooted in old Slavic fairy tales, where animals are portrayed as sapient beings with a stereotypical behavior, such as the violent Wolf; the sneaky Fox; the cocky, cowardly Hare; the strong, simple-minded Bear; the multi-dimensional Hedgehog; and the Lion, king of the animal kingdom.
 In the Russian language all objects, animate and inanimate, have a (grammatical) gender – masculine, feminine, or neuter.
 The reader should assume that the Wolf, the Bear, the Hare, the Lion, and the Hedgehog are males, whereas the Fox (Vixen) is a female: